pnp/cli-microsoft365/docs/docs/cmd/teams/channel/channel-member-set.md

 : User's Azure AD Id.
 Specify either userName, userId or id but not multiple.

 `--id [id]`
-: Channel membership Id of a user.
+: Channel member Id of a user.
 Specify either userName, userId or id but not multiple.

 `-r, --role <role>`
 : The role to be assigned to the user: owner, member.